(905) 441 0770 allen@allenehlert.com

 Understanding the impact of amortization is crucial because it directly affects the total amount you’ll pay over the life of your mortgage.
 Longer amortization periods generally result in lower monthly payments but higher overall interest costs.
 Conversely, shorter amortization periods lead to higher monthly payments but lower overall interest costs.

 It’s important to find the right balance between affordable monthly payments and minimizing your interest costs.
-By reviewing your financial situation and long-term plans, you can determine the most suitable amortization period for your Ontario mortgage.
+By reviewing your financial situation and long-term plans, you can determine the most suitable amortization period for your mortgage.

 Here’s an example to illustrate the impact of amortization on your mortgage payments and overall cost: